ceres-solver/ceres-solver/docs/source/nnls_modeling.rst

    independent variables, and there is no limit on the dimensionality of each of them.

+   There are three available numeric differentiation schemes in ceres-solver:

+   The ``FORWARD`` difference method, which approximates :math:`f'(x)` by computing :math:`\frac{f(x+h)-f(x)}{h}`, computes the cost function one additional time at :math:`x+h`.
+It is the fastest but least accurate method.

-   The ``CENTRAL`` difference method is considerably more accurate at the cost of twice as many function evaluations than forward difference.
-Consider using central differences begin with, and only after that works, trying forward difference to improve performance.
+   The ``CENTRAL`` difference method is more accurate at the cost of twice as many function evaluations than forward difference, estimating :math:`f'(x)` by computing :math:`\frac{f(x+h)-f(x-h)}{2h}`.

+   The ``RIDDERS`` difference method[Ridders]_ is an adaptive scheme that estimates derivatives by performing multiple central differences at varying scales.
+Specifically, the algorithm starts at a certain :math:`h` and as the derivative is estimated, this step size decreases.
+   To conserve function evaluations and estimate the derivative error, the method performs Richardson extrapolations between the tested step sizes.
+   The algorithm exhibits considerably higher accuracy, but does so by additional evaluations of the cost function.

+   Consider using ``CENTRAL`` differences to begin with.
+Based on the results, either try forward difference to improve performance or Ridders' method to improve accuracy.

    **WARNING** A common beginner's error when first using NumericDiffCostFunction is to get the sizing wrong.
 In particular,